kterrel/PetreePrints/README.md

 # Petree's Prints
-The goal of this project was to create a client's web application for her business focusing in large format photography printing.
+The goal of this project was to develop a web application for a client whose business focuses on large format photography printing.
 Our team was paired with this client through the University of Florida's Software Engineering class.
 <br><br>
 The customer creates an account and can purchase prints on the order page.
 They would upload an image, and then select a size and a medium.
 The client has access to an admin dashboard to update/manage these placed orders.